TronCash/skycoin/INTEGRATION.md

-# Skycoin Exchange Integration
+# TRONCash Exchange Integration

-A Skycoin node offers multiple interfaces:
+A TRONCash node offers multiple interfaces:

-* REST API on port 6420 (when running from source; if you are using the releases downloaded from the website, the port is randomized)
+* REST API on port 6930 (when running from source; if you are using the releases downloaded from the website, the port is randomized)
 * JSON-RPC 2.0 API accessible on `/api/v1/webrpc` endpoint **[deprecated]**

 A CLI tool is provided in `cmd/cli/cli.go`.
 This tool communicates over the JSON-RPC 2.0 API.
 In the future it will communicate over the REST API.